Opening doors to higher education

 Offer a chance at a career she would truly love

 Too often, women find themselves in jobs they like, but don’t love.
-Higher education gives us choices.
+Higher education gives women choices.

 A $200 barrier to college access

-I come from a family that values education, and I love engaging with people who work in that space.
+I come from a family that values education, and I love engaging with people who work in the educational space.

-During a conversation with a marketing professional at Washington State University Vancouver, I learned that sometimes what prevents someone from showing up on the first day of class is an amount as small as $200.
+During a conversation with a marketing professional at Washington State University Vancouver, I learned that sometimes what prevents a student from showing up on the first day of class is an amount as small as $200.

 And I thought, “I’d pay $200 to help someone go to college.”

-As women navigate life and take on responsibilities, their choices can become limited.
-The opportunity to start or finish a degree often slips away.
+As women navigate life and take on responsibilities, their choices can diminish and disappear.
+The opportunity to start or finish a degree often slips away under the weight of other responsibilities.

 Think about the women who have influenced you—those who supported you with love, a meal, or a word of encouragement.